 This post may contain affiliate links.

 First things first: you don’t have to ditch egg salad to be a better writer.
-This isn’t about that; this is about paying attention.
+(Phew.)
+This is about paying attention.
 Looking up from the egg salad.

 With that said, check out this photo: